- Garden / Patio

 Over three floors.
-Three bedrooms: 1 x second floor eaves double with en-suite shower, basin and WC, 1 x double, 1 x single/dressing room with internal stain glass window.
+Three bedrooms: 1 x second floor eaves double with small en-suite shower, basin and WC, 1 x double, 1 x single/dressing room with internal stain glass window.
 Bathroom with bath, basin and WC.
 Ground floor basin and WC.
 Kitchen.
-Dining room with woodburner.
-Sitting room with sun room.
+Sitting room with dining area.
+Shared reception/lobby.